Join me on an El Paso to Phoenix road trip!

 - Segundo Barrio Murals (El Paso) - For me, the murals of the Segundo Barrio are a must see in downtown El Paso.
 Stop by the visitor center for a map, and to check out other things to do in El Paso during your visit.
 Then have fun tracking down dozen of beautiful murals.

 I don't know about you, but when I'm on a road trip, we don't spend a lot of time in or money on hotels.
 It just not worth it.
 Our drive from El Paso to Phoenix was no exception.

 We mostly stayed in unexciting roadside hotel chains on this trip.
-They were fine (with one exception in Phoenix), but unmemorable.
+They were fine (with that one exception in Phoenix), but unmemorable.

 - Hotel Indigo (El Paso) - The Hotel Indigo is conveniently located in downtown El Paso.
 It's the perfect base for exploring everything there is to do and see downtown, and the rooms are chic, yet cozy.
 Plan to spend some time on the rooftop deck, either to grab a swim, cocktail, or a bite to eat ... or all three!